SPRING SEMESTER OVERVIEW

 Everything you need to prepare for the Final Capstone Summit, including templates, submission guidelines, and examples for posters and presentations.

-Final Summit Poster – Due April 27, 2025
+Final Summit Poster – Due Date TBD

-Submit PosterFinal Summit Slides – Due April 24, 2025
+Submit PosterFinal Summit Slides – Due Date TBD

-Submit SlidesPoster Template & Example
+Submit Video View Past PresentationsPoster Template & Example

-View the official poster template and view an example of a properly formatted summit poster.
+View the official poster template and an example of a properly formatted summit poster.
 Follow this template for your final submission.

 View Template View Example PDFSlides Template & Example

-View the official presentation template and view an example of properly formatted summit slides.
+View the official presentation template and an example of properly formatted summit slides.
 Follow this template for your final submission.